 The digital signature creation process is as follows:

 Message Hashing.
 The sender (Host Application) computes the hash of the original message using a hash algorithm.
-The host application calls the PSO - HASH command to perform the hashing.
+The host application calls a command to perform the hashing.

 Formatting Hash to Digital Signature Input (DSI).
-The ASE pads the hash to the length and format accepted by the PSO-COMPUTE DIGITAL SIGNATURE command.
+The ASE pads the hash to the length and format indicated by the hashing command.

 Signature Creation.
-The hash is ciphered with the sender's private key using the PSO-Compute Digital Signature command.
+The hash is ciphered with the sender's private key.
 The result is known as the signature

 Digitally Signed Message Sending.The signature is appended to the original message and sent.